nehab19/coding/README.md

 # coding
-It contains all the competitive programs of leetcode
+It contains all the competitive programs of topics.